-A new pipeline is proposed which will connect to the proposed division chamber outside the river (Alternative 1), and will carry the 80% listed water allocated to Darlingbrug and Wagenboom irrigation boards along the banks of the Waboomsriver, mostly on established farm roads.
+A new pipeline is proposed which will connect to the proposed division chamber outside the river (Alternative 1), and will carry the 80% listed water allocated to Darlingbrug and Wagenboom irrigation boards along the banks of the Waboomsriver, on established farm roads.
 The pipeline will be approximately 2,7km long with a diameter of 350mm.
-Two different pipeline routes were investigated and after discussions with the various landowners on which the pipeline will have to be established, Pipeline route 1 was agreed upon by the various involved land owners as well as determined to have a smaller impact on the receiving environment.
+Two different pipeline routes were investigated and after discussions with the various landowners on which the pipeline will have to be established, Pipeline route 1 was agreed upon as well as determined to have a smaller impact on the receiving environment.
 (Please refer to Appendix B1.2 & B2.2 for a map of the proposed pipeline routes).

-Pipeline Route 1 Alternative 1 (Preferred Alternative) Appendix B1.2
+Pipeline Route 1 Alternative 1 (Preferred Alternative):